 Originally located deep in south Miami and known as Parrot Jungle, South Florida's original tourist attraction opened in 1936 and moved closer to Miami Beach in 2003.
-Located on Watson Island, a small stretch of land off of I–395 between Downtown Miami and South Beach, Jungle Island is far more than a park where cockatoos ride tricycles; this interactive zoological park is home to just about every unusual and endangered species you would want to see, including a rare albino alligator, a liger (lion and tiger mix), and myriad exotic birds.
-The most intriguing offerings are the VIP animal tours, including the Lemur Experience ($79.95), in which the highly social primates make themselves at home on your lap or shoulders.
+Now on Watson Island, a small stretch of land between Downtown Miami and South Beach, Jungle Island is far more than a place where cockatoos ride tricycles; this interactive zoological park is home to just about every unusual and endangered species you would want to see (if you are into seeing them in zoo-like settings that is), including a rare albino alligator, a liger (lion and tiger mix), and myriad exotic birds.
+With an emphasis on the experiential versus mere observation, the park now offers several new attractions and activities, including private beaches, treetop zip lining, aquatic activities, adventure trails, cultural activities, and enhanced VIP packages where you mingle with an array of furry and feathered friends.
 Jungle Island offers complimentary shuttle service to most Downtown Miami and South Beach hotels.

 Jul 11, 2008